MoJongleur/itunes-shop/README.md

 ### `npm install serve -g`
 ### `npm run build:prod`

-Runs the app in the production mode
+Runs the app in the production mode.